jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 ##  Fitting to group data sets

 The function `pcm_fitModelGroup` fits a model to a group of subjects.
-All parameters that change the G matrix, that is all `M.numGparams`, are shared across all subjects.
-To account for the individual signal-to-noise level, by default a separate signal strength (scale) and noise parameter are fitted for each subject.
-The scaling parameter for each subject is additionally stored under `T.scale` in the output structure.
+All parameters that change the **G** matrix, that is all `M.numGparams`, are shared across all subjects.
+To account for the individual signal-to-noise level, by default a separate signal strength ($s_i$) and noise parameter ($\sigma^{2}_{\epsilon,i}$) are fitted for each subject.
+That is, for each individual subject, the predicted covariance matrix of the data is:

+$$
+{\bf{V}_i}=s_i\bf{ZGZ^{T}+S}\sigma^{2}_{\epsilon,i}.
+$$
+The output `theta` for each model contains not only the `M.numGparams` model parameters, but also the noise parameters for all the subjects, then (optional) the scale parameters for all the subjects, and (if the runEffect is set to random)  the run-effect parameter for all the subjects.
+The resultant scaling parameter for each subject is additionally stored under `T.scale` in the output structure.
 The fitting of an additional scale parameter can be switched off by providing the optional input argument `pcm_fitModelGroup(...,'fitScale',0)`.
 Often, it speeds up the computation to perform a group fit first, so it can serve as a starting value for the crossvalidated group fit (see below).
 Otherwise the input and output parameters are identical to `pcm_fitModelIndivid`.

-The output `theta` for each model contains not only the `M.numGparams` model parameters, but also the noise parameters for all the subjects, then (optional) the scale parameters for all the subjects, and (if the runEffect is set to random)  the run-effect parameter for all the subjects.

 Note that the introduction of the scale parameter introduces a certain amount of parameter redundancy.
 For example, if a model has only one single component and parameter, then the overall scaling is simply `s*theta`.
 One can remove the redundancy by forcing one model parameter to be 1 - in practice this, however, is not necessary.